christian

 How Psalm 91 serves as a prayer of refuge and protection in times of fear, uncertainty, or inner fatigue.

-Open Bible showing Psalm 139 on a wooden table with soft morning light
+Open Bible on a person's knees with soft light suggesting quiet prayer and reflection

 Related article